 - Google translate

-With this out of the way, let’s move to understanding Gmail’s business model.
+With this out of the way, let’s move to understand the Gmail business model.

 How Does Gmail Make Money?